signet-framework/case-study/pages/case-study/background/monoliths_and_microservices.md

 **\[This version flows (microservices -> testing -> testing microservices)\]\
 \[This version cuts most of the monolith section, and slims down the microservices section\]**

-Signet address a specific challenges with testing applications composed of microservices.
+Signet addresses specific challenges with testing applications composed of microservices.
 Before exploring those challenges, we discuss the attributes of microservices which underpin the decisions we made when designing Signet.

+## What is a Monolith?

 Microservices are best introduced in contrast to Monoliths.

-## What is a Monolith?

 In a **monolithic** architecture, all of the application's business logic is deployed together as a single unit.
 Typically this means that the code for every business domain is stored in the same repository and is run as a single operating system process.
 Each business domain is modeled by one or more programming constructs (module, class, package, etc.).
 One business domain can interact with the others through in-memory method calls.